-Always drawn to the beautiful postures, and the flowing routines in Tai Chi, I started to the appreciate the genius and intricacy hidden within them.
-Constantly looking for the real usage of what I was seeing, the mystery started to reveal itself in many "eye opening" ways.
+Always drawn to the beautiful postures, and flowing movements of Tai Chi, I started to appreciate the genius and intricacy hidden within them.

 I felt like I discovered gold, and I couldn't get enough...

 I decided to devote my entire life to the study of these

 hidden treasures from China.